Regularized dynamical parametric approximation: Regularized dynamical parametric approximation

 \section{Regularized dynamical parametric approximation}

 We start with the formulation of the framework.
-Let the state space $\calH$ be a Hilbert space (finite- or infinite-dimensional) with the inner product $\langle\cdot,\cdot\rangle_\calH$ and corresponding norm $\|\cdot\|_\calH$ and let the parameter space $\calQ$ be a finite-dimensional vector space equipped with the inner product $\langle\cdot,\cdot\rangle_\calQ$ and corresponding norm $\|\cdot\|_\calQ$.
-The parametrization map $\Phi:\calQ\to\calH$ is assumed to be twice continuously differentiable.
+Let the state space $\calH$ be a Hilbert space (finite- or infinite-dimensional) with the inner product $\langle\cdot,\cdot\rangle_\calH$ and corresponding norm $\|\cdot\|_\calH$ and let the parameter space $\paramSpace$ be a finite-dimensional vector space equipped with the inner product $\langle\cdot,\cdot\rangle_\paramSpace$ and corresponding norm $\|\cdot\|_\paramSpace$.
+The parametrization map $\Phi:\paramSpace\to\calH$ is assumed to be twice continuously differentiable.
 It need not be one-to-one, not even locally.
-The derivative $\Phi'(q)$ may have arbitrarily small singular values and a nontrivial nullspace of varying dimension.
+The derivative $\Phi'(\param)$ may have arbitrarily small singular values and a nontrivial nullspace of varying dimension.

-The initial value in \eqref{ivp} is assumed to be in parametrized form: $y(0)=\Phi(q(0))$ for some $q(0)\in\calQ$.
-We take $u(0)=y(0)=\Phi(q(0))$.
+The initial value in \eqref{ivp} is assumed to be in parametrized form: $y(0)=\Phi(\param(0))$ for some $\param(0)\in\paramSpace$.
+We take $u(0)=y(0)=\Phi(\param(0))$.

 For $t\ge 0$, let $\eps(t)>0$ be the regularization parameter.
-For $u(t)\in\calH$ and $q(t)\in\calQ$ with $u(t)=\Phi(q(t))$, the time derivatives $\dot u(t)=\Phi'(q(t))\dot q(t)\in\calH$ and $\dot q(t)\in \calQ$ are determined by requiring that
+For $u(t)\in\calH$ and $\param(t)\in\paramSpace$ with $u(t)=\Phi(\param(t))$, the time derivatives $\dot u(t)=\Phi'(\param(t))\dot \param(t)\in\calH$ and $\dot \param(t)\in \paramSpace$ are determined by requiring that

-In this regularized linear least squares problem, $\dot q(t)$ is uniquely determined, which it would not necessarily be without the regularization. \bch Note that we have the normal equations\footnote{If $\calH$ is infinite-dimensional, the linear map $A:\R^k\to\calH$ can be viewed as a quasi-matrix $A=(a_1,\dots,a_k)$ with $a_i\in \calH$, see e.g. \cite{townsend2015continuous}, for which $A^\top$ is to be interpreted as the adjoint of $A$.
+In this regularized linear least squares problem, $\dot \param(t)$ is uniquely determined, which it would not necessarily be without the regularization.
+Problem \eqref{reg-lsq} can equivalently be written in the damped form

+and solved by well-established methods, see e.g. \cite{Bjoerck24}.
+The normal equations\footnote{If $\calH$ is infinite-dimensional, the linear map $A:\R^k\to\calH$ can be viewed as a quasi-matrix $A=(a_1,\dots,a_k)$ with $a_i\in \calH$, see e.g. \cite{townsend2015continuous}, for which $A^\top$ is to be interpreted as the adjoint of $A$.
 For $v,w\in \calH$ we interpret $v^\top w$ as the inner product $(v,w)_\calH$.
-In the following we will use the familiar matrix notation throughout.}
+In the following we will use the familiar matrix notation throughout.} are

-with the symmetric positive matrix $M_\eps=A^\top A + \eps^2 Q$, where $A=\Phi'$ and the symmetric positive definite matrix $Q$ defines the norm $\|q\|_\calQ=(q^\top Qq)^{1/2}$.
-With the quasi-projection $P_\eps(q) = A(q) M_\eps(q)^{-1} A(q)^\top$, we then have
+with the symmetric positive matrix $M_\eps=A^\top A + \eps^2 Q$, where $A=\Phi'$ and the symmetric positive definite matrix $Q$ defines the norm $\|\param\|_\paramSpace=(\param^\top Q\param)^{1/2}$.
+With the quasi-projection $P_\eps(\param) = A(\param) M_\eps(\param)^{-1} A(\param)^\top$, we then have

 \ech \begin{remark} \bch We give an interpretation of \eqref{reg-lsq} as a projection. \ech The graph